JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 For RGB, the module will mount a new character device at `/dev/acer-gkbbl-0` to communicate with kernel space.
-To make it easier to interact with this device, a simple python has been attached.
+To make it easier to interact with this device, a simple python script has been attached.
-`python3 facer_rgb.py`
+`./facer_rgb.py`
 or check help for more advanced usage:
-`python3 facer_rgb.py --help`
+`./facer_rgb.py --help`

 ```
 usage: facer_rgb.py [-h] [-m MODE] [-z ZONE] [-s SPEED] [-b BRIGHTNESS] [-d DIRECTION] [-cR RED] [-cG GREEN] [-cB BLUE]